Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-dual-field-contexts.md

 It will be important to maintain hierarchical relationships for Actions and Categories.
 For example, we will want to make use of the fact that dramas is a subset of movies.
 Therefore, if our web of trust tells us that Charlie is highly skilled at revieweing movies, we will be able to assume that this skill applies to all subsets of movies, including dramas and comedies.

-(section incomplete; need to discuss how to do this.
-Maybe make a list of relationships, with one relationship called subset; make a list of category relationships; and users can declare dramas as a subset of movies by adding an item to the list of category relationships.)

 We first create a list of relationship types:

 ```